 Use “log2timeline –info” to retrieve a list of the names of all the available

 parsers.
 Or use the

-pinfo.py test.plaso to see a list of all parsers that
+pinfo.py timeline.plaso to see a list of all parsers that

 were used to produce the output in the storage file.

 parser contains 'firefox' AND pathspec.vss_store_number > 0

 The event was extracted from a Volume Shadow Snapshot (VSS).